mstksg/phys108L/src/lab08.md

 >     *Hint*: Use the same logic as the previous question, but for parallel
 >     resistors instead of series resistors.
 >
+> 3. In this experiment, the source of the pressure is your lungs and
+>     diaphragm.
+Assuming you can supply a constant pressure for the period of
+>     blowing time, do your lungs behave more like a battery or a capacitor, in
+>     this case?
+>
 > 3. Explain any potential sources of error between your expected and actual
 >     measured relationships.